deohs/coders/demos/data_import/epa_aqi/getAQI.md

 - https://airnowgovapi.com/andata/States/Washington/2021/1/21.json

+We find the URL using Chrome's built-in "Developer tools" feature.

 ## What does JSON look like?

 Here are the first 400 characters of the JSON returned from a request.